adler-j/ryanwattersme/content/blog/first-entry.md

 ---
-title: Longer Blog Title
+title: What an Asshole
 subtitle: Trump's candidacy has gone from hilarious to horrifying.
 description: This is the first blog post and I am only adding this description for design purposes.
 date: 2016-03-18
 publishdate: 2016-03-18
 image: trump.jpg
 updated: 2016-03-18
-categories: [technology]
+categories: [musings]
 tags: [publishing, content]
 ---